Double discount on quality-focused portfolio

 A significant investment was made in Prosus last year, but this was later switched into Naspers.
 South African business, Naspers (via Prosus) has a significant (around 30%) stake in Chinese gaming, social media and fintech giant Tencent.
 AVI is optimistic about the outlook for Tencent based on increased monetisation of its WeChat service and increased penetration of customers in rural China.

 The Tencent investment came to dominate Naspers portfolio.
 Naspers spun its Tencent stake and other international investments (including positions in Delivery Hero, PayU and AutoTrader) into Prosus and listed that on Euronext in mid-2019, retaining a meaningful stake in Prosus (currently 72.5%).
 AGT’s trades were driven by discount moves.
 The manager thinks that it is possible that Naspers might distribute a portion of the Prosus holding to its shareholders in-specie, eliminating the Naspers level discount on that portion of the stake.

 Another purchase was of Christian Dior, whose main asset is a stake in the luxury goods business LVMH (lvmh.com).
 The vast majority of Christian Dior’s shares are owned by the Arnault family.
 The free float is just 2.45% and voting rights represent less than this.
-From AVI’s point of view, there is no reason for Christian Dior to exist.
+From AVI’s point of view, there is no reason for the Christian Dior holding company to exist.

 LVMH comprises around 75 well-known luxury brands in wine & spirits, fashion & leather goods, perfumes & cosmetics, watches & jewellery, retailing, media, yachts and hotels.
 The manager makes the point that, for the most part, these businesses should not suffer any long-term effects from disruption associated with COVID-19.